MehmetMusabeyoglu/Note-Taker/README.md

 ```

 ### Delete method:
-####  The server-side delete method for deleting saved notes to the database.
+####  The server-side delete method for deleting saved notes from the database.
 ```

 routerApi.delete('/api/notes/:id', (req, res) =>